Complaints and Representations

 Local authorities do not need to consider complaints made more than 1 year after the grounds to make the complaint arose.
 In these cases, the Complaints Manager should write to advise the complainant that their complaint cannot be considered, explaining the reasons why.
 This response should also advise the complainant of their right to approach the Local Government and Social Care Ombudsman.

 The time limit can be extended at the local authority's discretion if it is still possible to consider the representations effectively and efficiently and/or where it would be unreasonable to expect the complainant to have made the complaint earlier, for example, where the child was not able to make the complaint or did not feel confident in bringing it forward in the year time limit.

-Children must be informed about the Complaints Procedure in a variety of ways suitable to their needs and level of understanding.
+Children must be informed about the Complaints Procedure in a variety of ways suitable to their age and level of understanding.
 Copies of relevant leaflets should be provided, for example the Children's Guide which is given to children before or upon admission to a children's home.
-Such information must include an explanation of the role of an advocate and provide contact details for advocates to make complaints on children's behalf.
+Such information must include an explanation of the role of an advocate and provide contact details for Advocates who can support children to make a complaint.

 In relation to complaints, the emphasis should be on a speedy resolution reached locally wherever possible.

 Where a complaint includes an allegation that a child has been harmed, the matter must be directed to be dealt with under the multi agency Safeguarding Children Procedures and must be referred to Children's Social Care.